 8-8-19.
 I’m pretty certain the Es mated this week (on August 6th).
 They are fierce little maters!
 I didn’t get to observe any mating activity last summer, so their mating behavior surprised me and I first took it as aggression.
 I have a decent hunch as to which of the two males mated with Saskia.
-I believe, based on follow-up protective behavior, that it was Frederico again, so this would be the same parents of last year’s successful brood.
+I believe, based on follow-up protective behavior, that it was Frederico again.
 This would put spawning for the Es sometime on or around September 4th.

 I have yet to see any mating behavior in my Purple Pinchers and no sign of eggs, although my main breeders are up and active now: Kermit, Lola, Artemis, Garbo, and Blue.
 It’s fine with me if they wait.
 If they mate in September, that gives me a little bit of a break between batches.
 The full moon is still a week away, though, so I wouldn’t be surprised if they “went for it” then.
 My PPs are pretty reliable full-moon maters.